Astoria, Queens

 Astoria is a neighborhood in the western portion of the New York City borough of Queens.
-Astoria is bounded by the East River and is adjacent to four other Queens neighborhoods: Long Island City to the southwest, Sunnyside to the southeast, and Woodside and East Elmhurst to the east.
-As of 2019, Astoria has an estimated population of 154,141.
+Astoria is bounded by the East River to the west and north and is adjacent to four other Queens neighborhoods: Long Island City to the southwest, Sunnyside to the southeast, and Woodside and East Elmhurst to the east.
+As of 2024, Astoria has an estimated population of 198,608.

-Originally the site of a War of 1812 fortification, a village called Hallet's (or Hallett's) Cove after its first landowner William Hallet, who settled there in 1652 with his wife, Elizabeth Fones grew around the fort.
-Hallet's Cove was incorporated on April 12, 1839, and was later renamed for John Jacob Astor, then the wealthiest man in the United States, in order to persuade him to invest in the area.
+The Astoria area was originally inhabited by Native Americans known to Europeans as the Mespat or Maspeth tribe.
+European settlement began in the seventeenth century, notably by Englishman William Hallett and his wife Elizabeth Fones, leading to its original name of Hallett’s Cove.
+Stephen Halsey, known as the father of Astoria, expanded and improved the settlement in the 1830s.
+The village was incorporated in 1839 and named after fur tycoon John Jacob Astor.

 During the second half of the 19th century, economic and commercial growth brought increased immigration.
 Astoria and several other surrounding villages were incorporated into Long Island City in 1870, which in turn was incorporated into the City of Greater New York in 1898.
 Commercial activity continued through the 20th century, with the area being a center for filmmaking and industry.
 Astoria is one of the most ethnically diverse neighborhoods in Queens.

-Astoria is colloquially referred to by several nicknames: "Actoria" highlighting the neighborhood's significant population of actors, drawn by its proximity to the Kaufman Astoria Studios, Silvercup Studios, and the Theater District; "The People's Republic of Astoria," referencing the neighborhood's reputation as a progressive political hub - as of 2023, it became the only district in the United States to elect Democratic Socialists of America representatives at municipal, state, and federal levels; and "The Big Apple’s Fruit Basket" due to the thousands of fruit trees, particularly fig trees, cultivated in local yards.
+Astoria is colloquially referred to by several nicknames: "Actoria," highlighting the neighborhood's significant population of actors, drawn by its proximity to the Kaufman Astoria Studios, Silvercup Studios, and the Theater District; "The People's Republic of Astoria", referencing the neighborhood's reputation as a progressive political hub that by 2023 had become the only district in the United States to elect Democratic Socialists of America representatives at municipal, state, and federal levels; and "The Big Apple's Fruit Basket," due to the thousands of fruit trees, particularly fig trees, cultivated in local yards.

-Astoria is located in Queens Community District 1 and its ZIP Codes are 11101, 11102, 11103, 11105, and 11106.
-It is patrolled by the New York City Police Department's 114th Precinct.
-Fire protection is provided by Battalions 45 and 49 of FDNY.
-Politically, Astoria is represented by the New York City Council's 22nd and 26th Districts.
+Astoria is located in Queens Community District 1, and is patrolled by the New York City Police Department's 114th Precinct.
+Politically, Astoria is represented by the New York City Council's 22nd, 25th, and 26th districts.